 - For six months after being matched, the Veteran/Hero Dog team must meet with a Hero Dogs trainer at least once per week (3-4 hours/week) for training in a variety of public and private settings (additional minimum of 60 hours of training required after matching).

-- Veterans must agree to adhere to all Hero Dogs, Inc. rules and regulations concerning the care and training of the dog, including daily exercise, training, and grooming requirements.
+- Veterans must agree to adhere to all Hero Dogs, Inc. rules and regulations concerning the health, care, and training of the dog, including daily exercise, training, and grooming requirements, as well as a smoke-free living environment.

 - Following the minimum six month/120 hour training commitment, the Veteran/Hero Dog team must successfully pass a three-part certification examination, including: